 Whilst having your smart camera record continuously is a good thing in general, it will have some downsides too:

-- You’re houses bandwidth use will be much higher.
+- You’re houses bandwidth use will be much higher (with cloud plans).
+If your camera doesn’t support local storage, all the video clips will be uploaded to the cloud.
 If you don’t have an unlimited use internet policy, you may therefore be hit with excess use charges which can get pricey quickly.